lm862003/codex/README.md

 The API will be available on `http://localhost:8000`.

+CORS is enabled for the development frontend at `http://localhost:5173`, so the React app can make requests to the API during local development.

 ## Frontend

 The frontend is a React app bootstrapped with Vite.
 Install dependencies and start the dev server: